reflex-dev/reflex-web/docs/library/disclosure/accordion.md

             rx.flex(
                 rx.accordion.root(
                     rx.accordion.item(
-                        "Is it accessible?",
+                        header="Is it accessible?",
-                        rx.button("Test button"),
+                        content=rx.button("Test button"),
                         font_size="3em",
                         value="item_1",
                     ),
                     rx.accordion.item(
-                        "Is it unstyled?",
+                        header="Is it unstyled?",
-                        "Yes.
+                        content="Yes.
 It's unstyled by default, giving you freedom over the look and feel.", value="item_2",
                     ),
                     rx.accordion.item(
-                        "Is it finished?",
+                        header="Is it finished?",
-                        "It's still in beta, but it's ready to use in production.", value="item_3",
+                        content="It's still in beta, but it's ready to use in production.", value="item_3",
                     ),
                     collapsible=True,